d-eisen/portfolio/content/worldwater.md

 # Discovery: Insights, Personas, Empathy Maps

+Through user research I learned that people using the site were likely to give financially to organizations with which they had a connection.
+Users would afford involvement with a new organization if referred by a personal connection.
+Therefore I redesigned the giving interface to integrate with social media platforms with options to challenge others to give through Facebook or Venmo.

 ## Persona
 Based on the survey and interviews user personas and empathy maps were developed to help synthesize research.The first persona, Linda, valued personal connection as a factor related to her involvement with organizations.
 Linda was generous with her time and was not a frequent user of mobile apps.